cwmccurdy/quantumGrid/README.rst

      <img src=docs/_static/images/DVR.png width="800px;" height="400px;" alt=""/>
    </p>

-This package offers a few toy problems out of the box found in the examples directory.
+A few toy problems can be found in the examples directory.
 There you will find example scripts implementing time-independent and time-dependent calculations of H_2.

 Documentation
 ==============